RachBreeze/2022-24-Days-In-Umbraco/README.md

 - Documenting responses
 - Adding a licence and description to an OpenAPI specification

+## Code
+The code samples for the article can be found https://github.com/RachBreeze/2022-24-Days-In-Umbraco/tree/main/PetAPI

+The article also discusses setting <code><GenerateDocumentationFile>true</GenerateDocumentationFile></code> in the <code>.csproj</code> file.
+The output from doing this is found at https://github.com/RachBreeze/2022-24-Days-In-Umbraco/blob/main/PetAPI.xml

 ## Maintenance and Warranties
 As the code in this repository is written to support the article there are currently no plans to upgrade the versions of the NuGet packages referenced with in the code base.
+It is supplied as is.